Yes, Your Food Coma Is Real

 But there are some other complex hormonal cues during digestion that, when overloaded, can lead to a food coma.
 For one thing, when you eat carbohydrates, your body breaks them down into a form of sugar for energy and releases insulin in order to store up that sugary energy for later.
 An insulin spike can definitely cause feelings of fatigue, but the hormone also helps shepherd tryptophan into your brain.
 So that pile of fries will usher in an afternoon nap in more than one way.

 And on top of that, as food makes its way through your body, your stomach is releasing gastrin and your intestines are releasing their own series of hormones.
 Together these chemicals help regulate the flow of your delicious digestive juices and, down the line, blood flow to the GI tract.
-As more blood makes its way down there, you may start to feel a little sleepy, especially if you've just eaten a giant meal (hello, Chipotle burrito).
+As more blood makes its way down there, you may start to feel a little sleepy, especially if you've just eaten a giant meal.

 However, it's just a myth that your gut "redirects" blood from your brain for this complicated task.
 In fact, pretty much everything about the blood in your brain is tightly regulated by other bodily processes (perhaps even yawning).
 So exactly how much of a difference this makes for your energy levels has been disputed.